-- from_order Specifies the order in which ''from_switchpoint''s are selected when creating edges. - fixed-Switchpoints are selected in the order specified

-This is useful to specify a preference for connecting to specific switchpoints.
-For example, specifies L4 wires should be connected first to L16 at switchpoint 0, then at switchpoints 12, 8, and 4.
+- from_order Specifies the order in which ''from_switchpoint''s are selected when creating edges. - fixed Switchpoints are selected in the order specified specifies L4 wires should be connected first to L16 at switchpoint 0, then at switchpoints 12, 8, and 4.
 This is primarily useful when we want to ensure that some switchpoints are 'used-up' first.

-- shuffled - Switchpoints are selected in a (randomly) shuffled order specifies L4 wires should be connected to other L4 wires at any of switchpoints 0, 1, 2, or 3.
+This is useful to specify a preference for connecting to specific switch-points.
+For example, specifies L4 wires should be connected to other L4 wires at any of switch-points 0, 1, 2, or 3.
 Shuffling the switchpoints is useful if one of the sets (e.g. from L4's) is much larger than the other (e.g. to L4's), and we wish to ensure a variety of switchpoints from the larger set are used.